Isachar Zacharie

-Isachar Zacharie (1825 – September 16, 1900) was a British-American chiropodist (podiatrist), plagiarist, and close confidant and advisor to President of the United States Abraham Lincoln.
+Isachar Zacharie (1825 – September 16, 1900) was a British-American podiatrist, plagiarist, and close confidant and advisor to President of the United States Abraham Lincoln.
 Born in England, he emigrated to the United States with his family and used falsified educational credentials and fake celebrity endorsements to establish a successful podiatry practice.
 Zacharie returned to Britain in the 1870s after failing in an attempt to fraudulently bill the U.S. government for podiatric services supposedly rendered by him during the American Civil War.

 Early life and education

 Isachar Zacharie was born into a Jewish family in Kent, England in 1827.
 His father, Jan Zacharie, had immigrated to England from Prussia.
 By age ten, Isachar was working as a physician's apprentice.
 In the mid-1840s he emigrated, with his parents and siblings, to the United States and soon thereafter began the practice of podiatry, albeit without any formal training.

 Career

 Podiatric practice

-Falsely claiming to hold a medical degree from a school in Cuba and crediting himself with authorship of a podiatric manual he'd plagiarized, Zacharie became a well-known podiatrist and received as patients at least five members of the United States Senate.
+Falsely claiming to hold a medical degree from a school in Cuba and crediting himself with authorship of a podiatric manual he had plagiarized, Zacharie became a well-known podiatrist and received as patients at least five members of the United States Senate.
 To help promote his practice, he took out advertisements in newspapers that cited made-up endorsements from noted physicians published without their knowledge.
 Zacharie appropriated the idea of fake celebrity endorsements to drum-up business from John Eisenberg, another podiatrist of the period.

 Shortly after the outbreak of the American Civil War, Zacharie composed a letter to United States Secretary of War Edwin M. Stanton proposing the creation of a corps of podiatrists within the United States Army.
 Stanton rejected the idea but nevertheless became one of Zacharie's patients.
 Through Stanton, Zacharie was introduced to Abraham Lincoln, who also began to seek treatment from him for his various foot ailments.